v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

-# Learning Path 4 - Lab 3 - Exercise 4 - Review Key Features of Microsoft Teams
+# Module 4 - Lab 3 - Exercise 4 - Review Key Features of Microsoft Teams

 In this exercise you will learn how to manage and configure teams through the Microsoft Teams admin center.